 Diane Berger began practicing Tibetan Buddhism in 1989, receiving teachings and empowerments from many of the great lamas of our time, including HH Dilgo Khyentse, Dodrupchen Rinpoche, Thinley Norbu, Sogyal Rinpoche, and others.
 In 1997 Diane brought Dza Kilung Rinpoche from Asia to the west, where they began the Kilung Foundation and Pema Kilaya sangha in Seattle.

 After 15 years working closely and studying with Kilung Rinpoche, she embarked on traditional solo retreat, completing four and a half years.
-Now residing in her native Pacific Northwest, she teaches meditation and Buddhism in Seattle.
+Residing in her native Pacific Northwest, she has been teaching meditation and Buddhism while working on a memoir about her long retreat.
+The book, Small Boat, Vast Ocean: My Years in Solitary Buddhist Retreat, was published March 1, 2023.
+A separate website dedicated to the book can be found here.

 Diane is available for individual consultations regarding Buddhist practice and related issues, on a donation basis.
 Contact her for an appointment.